-The district has identified the following as directory information: The District has designated the following categories of information as directory information: student name; address; telephone listing; electronic mail address; photograph; date and place of birth; major field of study; degrees, honors, and awards received; dates of attendance; grade level; most recent educational institution attended; participation in officially recognized activities and sports; and weight and height of members of athletic teams.
+The district has identified the following as directory information: student name; address; telephone listing; electronic mail address; photograph; date and place of birth; major field of study; degrees, honors, and awards received; dates of attendance; grade level; most recent educational institution attended; participation in officially recognized activities and sports; and weight and height of members of athletic teams.
 If a parent objects to the release of the student's information included on the directory information response form, this objection also applies to the use of that information for school-sponsored purposes, such as:

 - Honor roll,

 - School newspaper,

-- · Yearbook,
+- Yearbook,

 - Recognition activities,

 - News releases, and

 - Athletic programs.

-Note: Review Authorized Inspection and Use of Student Records on page 11.
+Note: Review Authorized Inspection and Use of Student Records on page 16.